 and The Underground Gallery at Reston VA.

-Andrea characterizes herself as being a sensitive person and like any artist her feelings are on the surface.
-She reaches out to many others in this world through her thoughtful and beautiful paintings of birds and animals in their natural habitat.
-She hopes these paintings will encourage others to appreciate and protect all living beings.
+As an artist, Andrea describes herself as a compassionate person who likes to portray her feelings in her artwork, reaching out to her viewer’s hearts through her thoughtful and beautiful paintings of birds and animals in their natural hábitat, hoping these paintings can encourage others to appreciate and protect all living beings, as a moral duty to make the world a better place.